NeoSchema Reference Guide

 Create a relationship (provided that it doesn't already exist) with the specified name

-between the 2 existing Class nodes (identified by their internal database ID's or name),
+between the 2 existing Class nodes (identified by names or by their internal database IDs),

 in the ( from -> to ) direction.